mateolafalce/Decenwser/README.md

 </div>

-> The current architecture is the one implemented in version 0.2.4, which came to solve a problem of iterational volume with the PDAs at the time of rendering, together with the fact that they stopped passing strings, instead passing bytes.
+> The current version (0.2.4) of the architecture is the most efficient, having solved the problem of iterative volume with the PDAs during rendering.
+Additionally, it is worth noting that the PDAs now pass bytes instead of strings, further improving the efficiency of the process.
+Overall, the get_page() function plays a crucial role in enabling users to access and view the content stored on the decentralized web3 platform.